jpsca/jinjax/docs/content/guide/components.md

 #### `.setdefault(name=value, ...)`

-Adds an attribute or sets a property, *but only if it's not already present*.
+Adds an attribute, but only if it's not already present.
-Doesn't work with properties.

 The underscores in the names will be translated automatically to dashes, so `aria_selected` becomes the attribute `aria-selected`.